jhuddle/framework/README.md

 **Awesome, thank you!
 How can I contribute?**

-The best contribution you can make to this framework is simply to use it, and report any issues... and if you build something cool with it, please let me know by adding a link to your GitHub repo in a pull request to the [Projects](PROJECTS.md) file!
+The best contribution you can make to this framework is simply to use it, and report any issues... and if you build something cool with it, please let me know by adding a link to your GitHub repo/project website in a pull request to the [Projects](PROJECTS.md) file!
 It'd be great to see what you come up with. 🙂